BaronaGroup/migsi/README.md

 if the process is not attached to a TTY or if `--yes` has been included on the command line.

     npm run migsi -- run --production --yes

+If you just want to see what would happen you can add the command line parameter `--dry-run`.
+It will still set up database connections and all that, but the actual migrations are skipped.

 ### ensure-no-development-scripts